 If you’re using a tool to conduct user testing, chances are you will gain access to session recordings as testers finish the assigned tasks.
 They will read the tasks themselves and complete the tasks themselves without your intervention.

 If you’re hosting a user testing session live, focus on watching and listening carefully.
 In advance, check with a colleague to ensure the instructions are crystal clear.
 Avoid asking for personal opinions or answering questions about the tasks during the session.

 Curious to learn more about user testing?
-Marketer Els Aerts has written a detailed guide on the topic.
+Els Aerts of AGConsult has written a very detailed guide on the topic.